Main Conference TalkTopic(s): accessibility, diversity, inclusive design, information architecture, and usability

 About the speaker(s)

-Dave Cooksey is a Principal Experience Designer at Elsevier Clinical Solutions, where he leads research and design for ClinicalKey, an online medical reference product.
-He was a co-chair of the 2017 IA Summit, has served multiple times as Chair of PhillyCHI, and also happens to be colorblind.
+Dave Cooksey is a Senior UX Researcher at Charles Schwab.
+He was co-chair of the 2017 IA Summit, has served multiple times as Chair of PhillyCHI, and also happens to be colorblind.